 New Bullards Bar Reservoir is part of the CDFG fish-planting program.
-CDFG regularly plants catchable size rainbow trout monthly from November through May.
+CDFG regularly plants catchable size rainbow trout monthly from November through May, and enforces State fishing and hunting regulations throughout the Project area.

 7.8.6 Other Regionally or Nationally Significant Recreation Areas in the Project Region